HengUUU/Data-Exploratory/README.md

 You can click the Preview link to take a look at your changes.
 --->

-This project is just to explore the the structure of dataset from sale_transaction dataset from datawarehouse project using Tsql:
+This project is just a simple query for exploring the structure of sale_transaction dataset from datawarehouse project using Tsql:
 1. Explore Dimension
 2. Explore Date Dim